-Knack Tip: If you’re creating an app for internal use only, where your customers would not be logging in, there’s no need for a user role.
+Knack Tip: If you’re creating an app for internal use only, where your customers would not be logging in, there’s no need for specific user roles for customers.
 However, if you think there’s a chance you might open this app to customer access in the future as a portal, it’s easier to make a user role for your customers from the very beginning, as objects cannot be converted into user roles.
-You don’t have to give them login access or create passwords right away.

 Check out this guide for more information on what you can do with users in your apps: Users & Access